-NASA’s launched the MAVEN mission to Mars in 2013 alongside India’s popular Mangalayaan spacecraft, both of which started orbiting the red planet the year after.
+NASA launched the MAVEN mission to Mars in 2013, around the same time as India’s popular Mangalyaan spacecraft, and entered martian orbit the year after.
 In the six years since, MAVEN has been unravelling how exactly Mars loses its atmosphere to space, providing clues on how and when the planet lost its water.

 Why NASA launched MAVEN?

 Earth’s magnetic field protects us from high-energy particles coming from the Sun by deflecting them away from the planet, avoiding our atmosphere from being stripped away.
 Mars doesn’t have a magnetic field of its own, so solar radiation strikes its atmosphere directly, knocking atoms off into space.
 Scientists think this is how Mars lost most of its once dense atmosphere 3 billion years ago, turning a warm, watery planet into a chilly, dry desert world.

 Without much of an atmosphere, Mars lost its surface water, essential for life as we know it, which once flowed freely on Mars.
 This is evident in features resembling dry riverbeds and minerals that only form in the presence of liquid water.
 MAVEN is studying Mars’ atmosphere to help us understand exactly what happened in Mars’ past.
 This gives us clues about possible past life there, and what planetary processes make Earth a haven for life.

 MAVEN is part of NASA’s Mars Exploration Program, an unprecedented, multi-decade campaign to comprehensively understand Mars and its suitability to host past or present life.
 Within just weeks of arriving at Mars, MAVEN observed oxygen, carbon and hydrogen escaping from the planet’s atmosphere into space.
 These atoms were once a part of carbon dioxide and water vapor molecules near the surface.